|(a) Except as provided in subsections (c) and (d) of

-are confidential, not subject to disclosure, and may not be used as
+to disclosure, and may not be used as evidence in any further proceeding.

-and participants, including the mediator, may not be required to testify
+confidential, and participants, including the mediator, may not be

-in or made a part of ADR is admissible or discoverable only if it
+in or made a part of an ADR procedure is admissible or discoverable

 for disclosure of communications or materials, the issue of confidentiality